Construction & Demolition Permit Applications

 Residential Accessory Building / Storage Shed: Use this application for accessory structures that are detached and under 500 square feet such as sheds, carports, garages, and similar structures.

 Unroofed Deck: Use this application for a patio or deck with a floor less than 30 inches off of the surrounding ground.
 Please be sure to include a plot plan of the property showing setback distances to property lines.
-For decks that are higher off of the ground or if there will be a roof, use a residential building permit.
+For decks that are higher off of the ground and/or for over a deck, use a residential building permit.

 Stormwater Management Plans